 Types of Camping Tents

 This is a review of camping tents.
 It's a broad category, but typically designates a class of tent which is more spacious, fully featured, comfortable, durable, and not as focused on being lightweight or compact like backpacking and mountaineering tents.
-For reference, let's discuss a few types of tents
+Some people might call them car camping tents, others, Family tents.
+These tents are typically intended for established campgrounds with parking pads rarely more than a stone's throw from where your tent will be.
+Still, there are a number of different styles, even within this category.
+For reference, let's discuss a few types of tents…

 The Big Agnes Flying Diamond 6 is a sturdy, weather resistant tent which can withstand winter use.
 The dome shape will slough off snow, the low profile resists winds, and the generous guy lines give you many options to anchor the tent in the snow.
 It is probably not one you're going to take out for winter mountaineering trips, due to the size and weight, but it will be more than adequate for a family snow camping adventure.

 Camping tents are designed to be comfortable, enjoyable shelters, used in situations where camping is the point of the trip.
 Since they are not intended for climbing or backpacking, there is no need for compromises to campground comfort in order to lighten the load in your backpack.
-As such, the tents in this review are mostly traditional double wall designs, making them easier to ventilate, and also giving you the freedom to pitch only the inner tent to keep bugs out and allow you to drift off to sleep while gazing at the Milky Way.
+That's another reason to choose traditional double wall designs.
+They are them easier to ventilate and give you the freedom to pitch only the inner tent to keep bugs out and allow you to drift off to sleep while gazing at the Milky Way.
+The Big Agnes Tensleep Station 6 offers expansive, yet private stargazing, with a mesh roof that extends down some of the upper wall.

 Best Uses for Camping Tents

 This is a very broad category of tents.
-To streamline our review, we looked only at six person tents.
+To streamline our review, we looked only at six-person tents.
 This allows for much better comparison between brands and types of tents.
-Most of the tents in this review also come in four and eight person versions which may better suit your needs.
+Most of the tents in this review also come in four and eight-person versions which may better suit your needs.
 You will also find simple camping specific tents for two people, which will be cheaper, smaller, and typically easier to handle.
 Six person tents are a good general purpose tent, which will be comfortable for families of four, but still reasonable for one or two people who want more space and the opportunity to offer tent space to friends for more social camping trips.
 For this, the tents which have two rooms, such as our Editor's Choice, the REI Kingdom 6, and our Top Pick, the Big Agnes Flying Diamond 6 are a great option.
+Of course, this doesn't mean that you can't fit six people in these tents; just that, in most cases, you can expect it to be a little snug.

 The tents in this review are best used for camping trips where you drive up and park next to your tent site.
-Some are light and compact enough that you might consider taking them backpacking, such as the Eureka Midori 6, and others would make great basecamp tents if you have porters or mules carrying your gear into a remote wilderness campsite, such as our Top Pick Mountain Hardwear Optic 6 or the Marmot Limestone 6.
-But others will be challenging enough just to haul out of the trunk, such as the 68 pound Kodiak Canvas 6-Person Flex-Bow.
+Some are light and compact enough that you might consider taking them backpacking, and others would make great basecamp tents if you have porters or mules carrying your gear into a remote wilderness campsite, such as the Marmot Limestone 6.
+But others will be challenging enough just to haul out of the trunk.

-A good family camping style tent should be quite durable and well made to withstand rough use; comfortable to ensure a positive camping experience; and fun, a very subjective, know-it-when-you-see-it kind of criteria.
+A good family camping style tent should be solidly durable and well-made to withstand rough use; comfortable to ensure a positive camping experience; versatile to meet the needs of a wide variety of camping situations and experiences; and fun, a very subjective, know-it-when-you-see-it kind of criteria.

 Fun is also an important consideration when looking for a family camping specific tent.
 This is a very fluid criterion, and will mean different things to different families.
 As reluctant adults with and without kids, we enjoyed the Big Agnes Flying Diamond 6 tent.
 It has two rooms, and one is smaller than the other giving a cubby-like feeling that kids seem to love.
 It is shorter, which takes away from the comfort factor, but adds to the fun because it feels more like a sleepover shelter and is fun to crawl around in.

-If you are lucky enough to be going on a basecamp style camping trip, with porters or mules carrying your gear into a beautiful backcountry destination where you'll stay for a week with friends and family, it is great to take a bigger tent.
+If you are lucky enough to be going on a basecamp-style camping trip, with porters or mules carrying your gear into a beautiful backcountry destination where you'll stay for a week with friends and family, it is great to take a bigger tent.
 This review has lots of great options for your base camping needs.
-Some are more mountain-ready, like the Big Agnes Flying Diamond 6, the Mountain Hardwear Optic 6, and the Marmot Limestone 6.
-And some will break your poor mule's back, like the Kodiak Canvas tent.
+Some are more mountain-ready, like the Big Agnes Flying Diamond 6 and the Marmot Limestone 6.

 Other Reasons to Camp with Big Tents